 Mount Sterling is a very small village located in the state of Ohio.
 With a population of 1,977 people and just one neighborhood, Mount Sterling is the 467th largest community in Ohio.
-Mount Sterling has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.
+Much of the housing stock in Mount Sterling was built prior to World War II, making it one of the older and more historic villages in the country.

-Because occupations involving physical labor dominate the local economy, Mount Sterling is generally considered to be a blue-collar town.
-35.57% of the Mount Sterling workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Mount Sterling, you'll notice that it is more blue-collar than most other communities in America.
+35.57% of Mount Sterling’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Mount Sterling is a village of sales and office workers, professionals, and transportation and shipping workers.
 There are especially a lot of people living in Mount Sterling who work in office and administrative support (20.05%), sales jobs (7.34%), and teaching (7.21%).

 Also of interest is that Mount Sterling has more people living here who work in computers and math than 95% of the places in the US.

-The percentage of adults in Mount Sterling with college degrees is slightly lower than the national average of 21.84% for all communities.
-15.65% of adults in Mount Sterling have a bachelor's degree or advanced degree.
+The citizens of Mount Sterling are slightly less educated than the national average of 21.84% for the average city or town: 15.65% of adults in Mount Sterling have a bachelor's degree or advanced degree

 The people who call Mount Sterling home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Mount Sterling residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Mount Sterling include German, Irish, English, Scots-Irish, and Italian.